These easy Banana Walnut Biscotti Cookies are sweet and crunchy. They are a delicious Italian cookie to make for your family.

 The process of making biscotti takes a little longer than most cookies, since they need to be baked twice.
 But the extra baking time is what gives them their characteristic crispness, and what keeps them fresh longer, so it is worth the effort.

-Since I had never made biscotti before I didn’t make them exactly perfectly!
+Since I had never made biscotti cookies before I didn’t make them exactly perfectly!
 I realized after I was done that I should have cut the loaves diagonally, so the biscotti were larger.
-But this is actually good, because now I have an excuse to make another batch and try out a different combination of flavors using one of the delicious recipes linked up below!
+But this is actually good, because now I have an excuse to make another batch and try out a different combination of flavors.

 - 1 banana